50 Identity And Access Security Stats You Should Know In 2025

 - Finding it difficult to create complex passwords

-Because of this, a lot of us are notoriously bad at creating and using strong passwords; in fact, “123456”, “admin” and “password” still consistently top lists of the most commonly used passwords.
+Because of this, a lot of us are notoriously bad at creating and using strong passwords; in fact, “123456”, “123456789” and “password” still consistently top lists of the most used passwords in 2024.
 And unfortunately, the weaker the password, the easier it is to crack—in fact, these three examples can all be cracked in under one second.

-However, creating a strong password alone isn’t enough: just as important are the secure storage and sharing of your passwords, and the need to create a unique password for each account.
+However, creating a strong password alone isn’t enough; just as important are the secure storage and sharing of your passwords, and creating a unique password for each account.
 The culture of sharing passwords freely via messaging apps or email, and without encryption, makes organizations highly susceptible to social engineering attacks.
 And if users use one password for multiple accounts, an attacker that breaches one account will quickly be able to gain access to them all.
-Despite this risk, 45% of remote users use the same password for both work and personal accounts.
+Despite this risk, according to a study from security.org, 18% of respondents reuse their passwords across multiple accounts.

-Well, the two main ways are brute force attacks and social engineering, or phishing, attacks.
+Well, the main ways are brute force attacks and social engineering, or phishing attacks.

 Brute Force Attacks

-There are a number of variations on brute force attacks, which you can read more about in our guide to preventing password crack attacks but, fundamentally, brute force attacks are when a hacker programs a computer to guess their target’s password.
+Brute force attacks are when a hacker programs a computer to guess their target’s password.
+You can read more the different variations of brute force attacks in our guide to preventing password crack attacks.
 The computer starts with the most common combinations of letters, number and symbols and works through all possible combinations systematically, character by character, until it gains access to the account.

 As well as being used to target individual accounts, brute force is being increasingly used against Windows systems, as cybercriminals try to crack the username and password for a Remote Desktop Protocol (RDP) connection.
 RDP is a protocol that enables remote access to Windows machines.
 Once cracked, the hacker gains access to the target computer on that network.
-According to a recent report from Sophos, threat actors leveraged RDP in a staggering 95% of attacks during the first half of 2023—an increase from 88% in 2022.
-The same study found that compromised credentials accounted for 50% of RDP attacks.
+According to a 2024 report from Sophos, in 65% of cases some sort of remote access technology facilitated the intrusion; be that a VPN device or an exposed Remote Desktop Protocol (RDP) service.

 Social Engineering Attacks